Strong Ion Diffnce.

 |Normal||Normal||37 to 43||2 to -2|

-Step 5: Characteristic compensation zones indicate where it is most likely that you will find someone with a prolonged single problem, e.g., respiratory or metabolic acidosis.
-These zones are, not surprisingly, most easily visualized on a diagram.
-Fortunately there is an easy method of roughly gauging typical compensation.
-That is because the zones lie roughly half way between no compensation and complete compensation.
+Step 5: Characteristic compensation zones indicate where someone with a prolonged single problem is likely to lie (see the Acid-Base Diagram).
+These zones of partial compensation lie roughly half way between no compensation and complete compensation.

 The first table below summarizes the six classical acid-base disturbances to be recognized.

-The second table shows four combinations that are logically possible and occasionally encountered: the two uncompensated metabolic disturbances and the two combined disturbances.
+The second table shows four combinations that are occasionally encountered: two pure uncompensated metabolic disturbances and the two combined disturbances.

 |Acid||Acid||Alk||Resp.
 Acid.
 Comp||SBE Half way - Normal Met.
 Comp.|